Counseling for Chronic Pain/Illness in Kalamazoo

 Making Counseling for Chronic Pain/Illness Successful

-I pause for a moment here to offer a word on mindfulness.
-In my page about my incorporation holistic healing/mindfulness in my work with clients (which you can find here), I describe how the concept of mindfulness can be applied to any issue.
+We pause for a moment here to offer a word on mindfulness.
+In our page about incorporating holistic healing/mindfulness in work with clients (which you can find here), we describe how the concept of mindfulness can be applied to any issue.
 This is particularly the case with chronic pain/illness!
 John Kabat-Zinn, the leader of using mindfulness for the improvement of health, explains that research have found that attempts to escape from pain (e.g. guided imagery, distraction) are actually not helpful in treating chronic pain in the long run.
 It is only, ironically, the ability to focus on our body’s message and sensations in the present moment that we can find freedom from discomfort.
 In a sense, this makes mindfulness the key to managing chronic pain.

 You can find some tools to help you use mindfulness to manage chronic pain/illness here.
-I recommend that you check them out as they have changed lives for many people!
+We recommend that you check them out as they have changed lives for many people!